conan-io/conan-extensions/README.md

 ### Custom Commands

-These are the current supported custom commands:
+These are the currently supported custom commands:

 #### [Convert txt](extensions/commands/migrate/)